Intel launches tech accelerator in Israel, plans for more

-TEL AVIV (Reuters) - Intel Corp on Sunday launched an accelerator in Israel to develop technologies in artificial intelligence and autonomous systems, and said it plans to bring the project to other countries as well.
+TEL AVIV, June 16 (Reuters) - Intel Corp on Sunday launched an accelerator in Israel to develop technologies in artificial intelligence and autonomous systems, and said it plans to bring the project to other countries as well.

 The 20-week program, called Ignite, will host up to 15 early-stage startups, offering them business and technical support, the California-based company said.